Analytical Chemistry

 Nuclear Magnetic Resonance (NMR) Analysis

 NMR spectroscopy is arguably the most powerful analytical tool a chemist can use to identify and confirm organic molecules.
-Medicinal chemists at NCATS have access to two Varian 400 MHz VNMRS instruments equipped with autosamplers for daily use.
+Medicinal chemists at NCATS have access to two Varian 400 MHz VNMRS instruments equipped with autosamplers every day.
 Furthermore, the team routinely conducts advanced 1D (NOE, APT, DEPT) and 2D (COSY, NOESY, HSQC, HMBC) experiments for structural analysis and validation.
-Each instrument currently uses a 5 millimeter PFG AutoX dual broadband probe outfitted with a ProTune module allowing for NMR spectra of high-band (1H, 19F) and low-band (13C, 15N, 31P) nuclei.
-An XR401 sample cooler attached to the probe enables variable temperature experiments ranging from −40°C to 105°C. By employing microsample tubes, the team can obtain spectral data with minimal material.
+Each instrument currently uses a 5-millimeter PFG AutoX dual broadband probe outfitted with a ProTune module allowing for NMR spectra of high-band (1H, 19F) and low-band (13C, 15N, 31P) nuclei.
+An XR401 sample cooler attached to the probe enables variable temperature experiments ranging from −40°C to 105°C. By using microsample tubes, the team can get spectral data with minimal material.

 Resources